wunderlich90/weekend-jquery-server-calculator/Notes.md

 TODO

-[ ] Logic for the claculatir MUST be on the server side [ ] Create a user interface that inputs two values and performs a mathematical
+[ ] Logic for the calculaotor MUST be on the server side [ ] Create a user interface that inputs two values and performs a mathematical
     operation
-    [ ] Server Side Calculator title
+    [x] Server Side Calculator title
-    [ ] 2 Input fields
+    [x] 2 Input fields
-    [ ] Add, subtract, multiply and divide buttons
+    [x] Add, subtract, multiply and divide buttons
-    [ ] equals button (submit)
+    [x] equals button (submit)
-    [ ] clear button
+    [x] clear button
-    [ ] total and an unorder list of previous calculatios display in the body on the DOM
+    [x] total and an unorder list of previous calculatios display in the body on the DOM
-[ ] Objects are created when the "submit button is clicked [ ] Objects are sent to the server via POST
+[ ] Objects are created when the "submit" button is clicked [ ] Objects are sent to the server via POST
 [ ] Clear button clears all input fields
 [ ] Build out server side to compute the the numbers